 The winter off-season is an excellent opportunity to catch up on work and maintenance that needs to be done with the bike.
 Depending on your garage layout, having access to all your tools and a workbench makes repair jobs significantly less hassle.

-One potential downside of using your garage as storage is how they tend to get overcrowded by cars, bikes, tools, sports equipment, and the list goes on.
-An average ATV takes up quite a lot of space, so if tight space is an issue, it may be worthwhile looking at some of the other options on our list.
+One potential downside of using your garage as storage is how it tends to get overcrowded by cars, bikes, tools, sports equipment, etc. An average ATV takes up quite a lot of space, so if tight space is an issue, it may be worthwhile looking at some of the other options on our list.

 Another thing to consider is if you live in an area with snow and use your garage to park your car throughout the winter.
 Each time you bring a wet or snowy vehicle into the garage, you add a lot of moisture into the same room as you keep your tools and ATV.